Synopsis

 Error::TypeTiny::croak($format, @args)

--style format string and optional arguments to construct themessage
+Functional-style shortcut to throwmethod.
+Takes ansprintf-style format string and optional arguments to construct themessage.

 Overloading